yaajnu/Project/README.md

 # Project
-Task 1 :Heroku website:https://fast-meadow-37308.herokuapp.com/Takes a few seconds to open
+Task 1 :Heroku website:https://fast-meadow-37308.herokuapp.com/ Takes a few seconds to open

 Trained a random forest regressor on the data and made a heroku website using streamlit